JoeydeJongeAvans/ImageGeneration/README.md

-# OpenAIAPI Image generation
+# OpenAI API project

-Open API image generation with Express server NodeJs
+OpenAI API project with back-end with express and vite front-end

 ## Environment Variables